lrrr-omicron/ni/README.md

 ```

-## ni-cmd delete-all
+## ni-delete-all

 ```
-$ ni-cmd delete-all
+$ ni-delete-all
-USAGE: ni-cmd delete-all [files to purge from context]
+USAGE: ni-delete-all [files to purge from context]

 # for example:
-$ ni-cmd delete-all ck-xxxxxxxx.jpg ck-yyyyyyyyy.png
+$ ni-delete-all ck-xxxxxxxx.jpg ck-yyyyyyyyy.png

 # don't delete files that have not been ingested into context and given a ck-zzzzzzzz.xyz filename.
 Just use rm instead.  delete-all purges the file from the context removing all copies.
 ```

-## ni-cmd get-name
+## ni-get-name
 ```
-$ ni-cmd get-name
+$ ni-get-name
-Usage: ni-cmd get-name file
+Usage: ni-get-name file

 # for example:
-$ ni-cmd get-name ck-xxxxxxxxxx.jpg
+$ ni-get-name ck-xxxxxxxxxx.jpg
 # returns the actual filename it had when it was ingested ( or whatever you set it to using rename
 ```

-## ni-cmd ingest
+## ni-ingest
 ```
-$ ni-cmd ingest
+$ ni-ingest
-Usage: ni-cmd ingest file
+Usage: ni-ingest file

 # ingest one file into context.
 # there is no reason to use this.  tag and other commands do this automatically.
-Also ni-cmd reingest does it for all files in the
+Also ni-reingest does it for all files in the
 # context.

 # it's here for use by other ni-cmds.

 ```

-## ni-cmd reingest
+## ni-reingest

 This re-ingests all files into the context.